 \section{Feature Extraction}

-After the signatures have been acquired and pre-processed, the next step is to extract discriminant features from the signature images.
-In the last decades, offline signature verification has been studied from many perspectives, yielding multiple alternatives for feature extraction.
-Broadly speaking, the feature extraction techniques can be classified as \textbf{Static} or \textbf{Pseudo-dynamic}.
-Using static features is the most straightforward approach, given the nature of the offline signature verification problem.
-Pseudo-dynamic features attempt to recover dynamic information from the signature execution process (such as speed, pressure, etc.).
-Another broad categorization of the feature extraction methods is between \textbf{Global} and \textbf{Local} features.
+Offline signature verification has been studied from many perspectives, yielding multiple alternatives for feature extraction.
+Broadly speaking, the feature extraction techniques can be classified as \emph{Static} or \emph{Pseudo-dynamic}, where pseudo-dynamic features attempt to recover dynamic information from the signature execution process (such as speed, pressure, etc.).
+Another broad categorization of the feature extraction methods is between \emph{Global} and \emph{Local} features.
 Global features describe the signature images as a whole - for example, features such as height, width of the signature, or in general feature extractors that are applied to the entire signature image.
 In contrast, local features describe parts of the images, either by segmenting the image (e.g. according to connected components) or most commonly by the dividing the image in a grid (of Cartesian or polar coordinates), and applying feature extractors in each part of the image.